-The following table includes selected state performance plan indicators, the state targets for 2012-13 for these indicators, district data, and whether or not the district met the target.
+The following table includes selected state performance plan indicators, the state targets for 2013-14 for these indicators, district data, and whether or not the district met the target.
 State targets are presented in bold.
 Because rounding is not used in determining if targets have been met, LEA data contain as many decimal places as needed to determine if the target has been met.
 If, for example, 3.27% of students with disabilities in a given district drop out of school, the district will not be considered as having met the target of 3.25%.
 For indicators 4, 9, and 10, an "N" in the Target Met column means that a district's data contributed to Florida not making the state target.
-For indicators 1, 2, and 4, the data lag one year, meaning that data are from the 2011-12 school year, although more recent data may also be found in this profile.
+For indicators 1, 2, and 4, the data lag one year, meaning that data are from the 2012-13 school year, although more recent data may also be found in this profile.

-Indicator 2012-13 State-Level Target LEA Data Target Met 1.
-Graduation rate The percentage of students graduating with a standard diploma in 2011-12 will increase to 47%.
-69.23% Y 2.
-Dropout Rate The dropout rate for students with disabilities in 2011-12 will decrease to 3.00 %.
-1.76% Y 3.
-Participation and performance of children 99% of students with disabilities in grades three through ten will participate in statewide assessment for reading.
-99.15% Y with disabilities on statewide assessments 99% of students with disabilities in grades three through ten will participate in statewide assessment for math.
-97.05% N 34% of students with disabilities in grades three through ten will demonstrate proficiency in reading.
-34.76% Y 37% of students with disabilities in grades three through ten will demonstrate proficiency in math.
-43.91% Y 4.
-Rates of suspension and expulsion 0 % of districts are identified by the state as having a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs for greater than 10 days in 2011-12.
-1.1 Y 0% of districts are identified by the state as having both (a) a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs by race or ethnicity for greater than 10 days and (b) policies, procedures or practices that contribute to the significant discrepancy and do not comply with requirements relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards in 2011-12.
-Y 5.
-FAPE in the LRE, children ages 6-21 Increase the percentage of students with IEPs age 6 to 21 years removed from regular class placement for less than 21% of the day to 72.0% .
-86.50% Υ Decrease the percentage of student with IEPs age 6-21 years removed from regular class placement for greater than 60% of the day to 12.0% .
-8.00% Y Decrease the percentage of students with IEPs age 6 to 21 years served in public or private separate schools, residential placements, or homebound or hospital placements to 2.5% .
-0.25% Y
+Indicator 2013-14 State-Level Target LEA Data Target Met 1.
+Graduation rate The percentage of students graduating with a standard diploma in 2012-13 will increase to 54.3%.
+43.21% N 2.
+Dropout Rate The dropout rate for students with disabilities in 2012-13 will decrease to 18.6% .
+12.73% Y 3.
+Participation and performance of children with disabilities on 99% of students with disabilities in grades three through ten will participate in statewide assessment for reading.
+96.30% N statewide assessments 99% of students with disabilities in grades three through ten will participate in statewide assessment for math.
+96.35% N 47% of students with disabilities in grades three through ten will demonstrate proficiency in reading.
+23.04% N 47% of students with disabilities in grades three through ten will demonstrate proficiency in math.
+26.64% N 4.
+Rates of suspension and expulsion 11% of districts are identified by the state as having a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs for greater than 10 days in 2012-13.
+1.4 Y